Ryshackleton/d3_maptime/2017-04-04-d3-mapping-II.markdown

 ```
 Each block `{ }` will be parsed into a *JavaScript object*, which could hold arrays of sub-data.
 [Have a look here for the basic formats and JSON data structures if you need help](https://www.w3schools.com/js/js_json_datatypes.asp).

-I've pasted an abridged version of the USGS data format below with three earthquake "features".
+The code below shows an abridged version of the USGS data format with three earthquake "features".
 I have deleted a lot of attributes and reformatted the tabs so you can see where the coordinate data "lives" in the GeoJSON data structure.
-To see the whole feed of all global earthquakes in the past day, [click here](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson).
+To see the whole feed of all global earthquakes in the past day, [click here](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.geojson), or [click here a nicely formatted example of 3 earthquakes](https://github.com/Ryshackleton/d3_maptime/blob/master/data/sampleQuakeData.json?short_path=a7c888c)

 ```JSON
 {